 I love Japanese cosmetics and how different they are from the Western ones I was used to buying in the drugstores where I live.
 Maybe you have managed to find a good website that sells Japanese cosmetics or you are going to Japan and wanted to buy a few things to try out at home.
 I have put together some of my favourite Japanese skincare drugstore finds just for you!

-I know that the formulas used in Japan are different, however I have found that products are more effective and usually more useful!
+I know that the formulas used in Japan are different, however, I have found that products are more effective and usually more useful!
 In the West, a standard beauty routine revolves around face wash, toner, maybe serum then moisturiser.
 In Japan, make-up is removed with a special oil, then the face is washed with a foam cleanser and then peeled using a peeling gel.
-Then the face is dried, a cleansing water is applied, then a serum, sunscreen and a moisturiser is applied before you move on to make-up.
-Now while there is a large variety of such products in the UK (and many brands are now developing others to catch up with more advanced skincare and make up trends elsewhere) Japan still stays ahead of the market with innovative formulas.
+Then the face is dried, a cleansing water is applied, then a serum, sunscreen and a moisturiser are applied before you move on to makeup.
+Now while there is a large variety of such products in the UK (and many brands are now developing others to catch up with more advanced skincare and makeup trends elsewhere) Japan still stays ahead of the market with innovative formulas.

 For me, Japanese cosmetics are simply better at the things I want most from my skin- plump, hydrated skin that doesn’t become dry as the day goes on, a wash formula that really gets down into the pores but doesn’t irritate, and a serum or oil that gives my skin the vitamins and collagen it needs.

 Japanese cosmetics are a kind of holy grail in beauty products, as their formulas are usually stronger and more effective than Western cosmetics.
 Some famous Japanese cosmetic lines like SKII and Shiseido use specific Japanese ingredients to combat dryness in the skin and to add more bounce to the skin.
 These are usually fermented food ingredients- things like rice malt (Pithera in SKII), miso and sake are used to polish the skin with enzymes.